Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Management Layer

 \item \emph{Data imputation}: In HDT, massive medical data are collected from multiple sources to achieve PT-VT synchronization.
 Hence, such a system sometimes suffers from missing data.
 To deal with this, the data imputation technique – a technique that replaces all missing data based on the structure of the underlying datasets -- has been demonstrated to be an effective solution \cite{130}.

-\begin{itemize} \item \textbf{K-nearest neighbors imputation (KNN-imputation) algorithm is an effective technique when applied in the field of bioinformatics to impute missing data.} For example, Barricelli et al. in \cite{130} proposed a team of HDTs, where each HDT tracks fitness-related measurements that describes the behaviour of an athlete on consecutive days.
-Since missing data is inevitable in such a system, the authors adopted the KNN-imputation technique to impute the missing data for guaranteeing robustness to noisy data while maximizing the data informativeness.
+\begin{itemize} \item K-nearest neighbors imputation (KNN-imputation) algorithm is an effective technique when applied in the field of bioinformatics to impute missing data.

+For example, Barricelli et al. in \cite{130} proposed a team of HDTs, where each HDT tracks fitness-related measurements that describes the behaviour of an athlete on consecutive days.
+Since missing data are inevitable in such a system, the authors adopted the KNN-imputation technique to impute the missing data for guaranteeing robustness to noisy data while maximizing the data informativeness.
 A similar method was adopted in \cite{134}, where Zhang et al. employed the KNN-imputation technique to replace the missing data in an HDT, to support the diagnosis of lung cancer.

-\item \textbf{DL-based imputation (DLI) technique has shown its superiority when filling missing data, especially for discrete ones.} KNN-imputation method relies on data continuity, while the medical data in HDT are sometimes discrete.
+\item DL-based imputation (DLI) technique has shown its superiority when filling missing data, especially for discrete ones.
+KNN-imputation method relies on data continuity, while the medical data in HDT are sometimes discrete.
 DLI can complete missing values at the character level owing to its strong nonlinear approximation capabilities \cite{405}.
 Hence, such a technique can provide better precision compared with the traditional imputation methods and is suitable in HDT with discrete data \cite{316}.
 Tai et al. in \cite{316} adopted a DLI filling-enabled technique to limit the impact of missing health data in HDT-based surgery simulation.
 Phung et al. in \cite{406} proposed a DLI technique, called the overcomplete denoising autoencoder (ODAE) model, to address the missing data problem in health datasets.
 The proposed ODAE model consists of two components, i.e., a deep denoising autoencoder that extracts the correlations between variables and a modified loss function, which prioritizes learning the “real” distribution of each variable.

 \end{itemize}

 \end{enumerate}